JohnAWS777/sql-data-warehouse-project/README.md

 Hi there!
 I'm **John**.
 I’m a Data professional on a mission to create business solutions!

-Let's stay in touch!
-This project was not possible without the support of Baraa.
+Besides, this project was not possible without the support of Baraa.
 Look for his Youtube Channel as "Data with Baraa"

 # sql-data-warehouse-project
 Building a modern datawarehouse with SQL Server, including ETL processes, data modeling, and analytics.